agiacalone/cecs-572-FA22-02-11866/README.md

 By the conclusion of this course, students will be able to:

-* Understand the various architectures related to distributed computing systems
+* Understand various network topoligies and their design and usage
+* Gain a greater insight into traditional networking protocols like TCP/IP
+* Apply knowledge from the classic forms of computer networks to newer ones
+* Understand the tradeoffs and limitations of different types of networking, such as ad-hoc, mesh, peer-to-peer
-* Have a practical understanding of network protocols and APIs
+* Have a solid understanding of sockets, ports, interfaces, and other various networking components
-* Expand knowledge of interprocess communications and data syncronization
-* Have a foundational knowledgebase of cloud computing and large-scale data services
-* Understand the challenges of networked data storage and file access
+* Make ethical decisions with respect to user privacy and data protection

 | Grading           |      | | Grade Scale |    |
 |-------------------|------|-|-------------|----|